Michael Smith impresses and wins first Premier League night in Cardiff | Flashscore.com

 Luke Littler 6-2 Luke Humphries

-Luke Littler managed to beat world champion Luke Humphries for the second time in a week.
-The 17-year-old Littler, who still lost the World Cup final to Humphries in January, was too strong for his 11-year-old compatriot, just like last week at the Dutch Dart Masters.
+Luke Littler (17) managed to beat world champion Luke Humphries for the second time in a week.
+Littler, who still lost the World Cup final to Humphries in January, was too strong for his 11-year-old compatriot, just like last week at the Dutch Dart Masters.

 Littler shot out of the starting blocks and grabbed a 4-1 lead after a break.
 At 5-2, the world champion was taken out of his concentration for the second time by a whistler in the crowd and that cost him the match.
 Littler remained icily cool and threw out 85 for the win.